Visa or Green Card Denied: What to Do

-First, a word of reassurance to anyone applying for a visa, green card, or other U.S. immigration benefit: None of the government agencies that deal with these matters are biased toward denying visas to eligible applicants -- though they are forced to make quick decisions in the case of many temporary visa applications.
-When it comes to green card (also called immigrant visa or lawful permanent residence) applications, however, they will usually give you many chances to supplement your application and make it worthy of approval.
+First, a word of reassurance to anyone applying for a visa, green card, or other U.S. immigration benefit: None of the government agencies that deal with these matters are biased toward denying visas to eligible applicants—though they are forced to make quick decisions in the case of many temporary visa applications.
+When it comes to permanent residence (also called immigrant visa or green card) applications, however, they will usually give you many chances to supplement your application and make it worthy of approval.

 SEE AN EXPERTIf your visa or green card has been denied, think about getting a lawyer.
 This advice is particularly important if the denial was due to something more serious than a bureaucratic mistake or a lack of documentation on your part.
 You will definitely need a lawyer for the complicated procedures mentioned below, including removal proceedings and motions to reopen or reconsider.

-If USCIS or the consulate denies an application further along in the process, your response will depend on what you are applying for and where you are -- in the U.S. or overseas.
+If U.S. Citizenship and Immigration Services (USCIS) or the consulate denies an application, your response will depend on what you are applying for and where you are—in the U.S. or overseas.
 We'll cover some of the most common scenarios below.

 Denial of Visa Petition

-If U.S. Citizenship and Immigration Services (USCIS) denies your initial visa petition; for example, a Form I-129 (for temporary workers), I-129F (for fiancés of U.S. citizens) I-130 (for family-based immigrants), or I-140 (for immigrant workers), the best thing is usually to start over and file a new one.
+If USCIS denies your initial visa petition; for example, a Form I-129 (for temporary workers), I-129F (for fiancés of U.S. citizens) I-130 (for family-based immigrants), or I-140 (for immigrant workers), the best thing is usually to start over and file a new one.
 This is true even if a lawyer is helping you.